About the Program

 Although students from all disciplines are considered, preference is given to upperclassmen, and students whose experience and academic background offer some preparation for the work they will undertake.
 In addition, some consideration is given to contributions which the applicant has made to his or her college and community, as well as the applicability of the internship to future career goals.

-The Selection and Placement timeline is as follows:
+Selection and Placement Timeline

 August - October: